v128store/guile-hoot/design/log.md

 overflow to bignum yet); speed appears to currently be about 15x slower than Guile native.
 Something to work on over time.

+### 2023-05-22

+Conversations from Hoot sync meeting:

+- Land Robin's MRs on self-assembling
+- Move stdlib from hoot compile to hoot stdlib
+- Add function to WAT parsing module to parse an expression, unfolding at same time
+- Use that function as part of compute stdlib
+- Need to be able to raise our abstraction for defining runtime functions!

+In medium term wanna define more functions in scheme.
+Want to compile expressions with lexically available environment, but that's kind of a separate thing

+Might be in medium term that we could define functions in scheme that have their implementation in webassembly

+Add special logic to compiler to emit WASM code instead of in other ways to compile a function (kinda like inline-asm)

+Gotta make it nicer to write WASM!
+Especially all those damn make-type-use things.
+If you're parsing WAT, you get around a lot of those

+In that file maybe have more emacs indentation rules so the code doesn't look terrible.
+Should put in local variables or `.dir-locals.el` or etc.

+Prioritization for this week:

+- Land self-assembly MRs

+- Move stdlib from hoot compile to hoot stdlib
+- Compute stdlib return standard wasm module but parse from WAT instead of more imperative mode.
+Put it in the WAT DSL instead of in scheme.
+- Use WAT more.
+Less explicit assembly records, more WAT parsing

 ## The near future

 ### Differences from Guile's compiler backend